18F/api.data.gov/content/docs/agency-manual/index.md

 3. If your site uses a Content Security Policy, allow the following directives:

-   - `script-src 'unsafe-inline' https://api.data.gov`: The `'unsafe-inline'` directive is for embedding the `<script>` tag directly into your HTML page, while the `https://api.data.gov` directive is for loading the remote javascript that contains the signup form logic.
+   - `script-src 'unsafe-inline' https://api.data.gov https://www.google.com/recaptcha/ https://www.gstatic.com/recaptcha/`: The `'unsafe-inline'` directive is for embedding the `<script>` tag directly into your HTML page, while the `https://api.data.gov` directive is for loading the remote javascript that contains the signup form logic.
+The `recaptcha` values allow for the signup form's usage of [reCAPTCHA](https://developers.google.com/recaptcha/docs/faq#im-using-content-security-policy-csp-on-my-website.-how-can-i-configure-it-to-work-with-recaptcha).
    - `style-src https://api.data.gov`: Allows for loading the CSS file from api.data.gov to style the embedded widget.
    - `img-src data:`: Allows for inline `data:` icons the api.data.gov stylesheet uses.
    - `connect-src https://api.data.gov`: Allows for making HTTP requests to api.data.gov to perform the signup.
+   - `frame-src https://www.google.com/recaptcha/ https://recaptcha.google.com/recaptcha/`: Allows for the signup form's usage of [reCAPTCHA](https://developers.google.com/recaptcha/docs/faq#im-using-content-security-policy-csp-on-my-website.-how-can-i-configure-it-to-work-with-recaptcha).

    Here is minimal example, although your CSP will likely include other entries already: